-- Example when the main (primary) process waits for two other processes (secondary) become ready. - 1.
+- Example when the main (primary) process waits for two other processes (secondary) to become ready. - 1.
 Primary process suspend the execution and waits for two other secondary processes become ready. - 2.
-Secondary processes then wait to be released by the primary process. - Proposed synchronization "protocol". - Define our way to synchronize the processes using the system semaphores. - Secondary process increments semaphore by 1. - Secondary process waits the semaphore become 0 and then it is terminated. - Primary process waits for two secondary processes and decrements the semaphore about 2. - It must also ensure the semaphore value is not 0; otherwise secondary processes would be terminated prematurely. - We need to use the atomic operations with the semaphore.
+Secondary processes then wait to be released by the primary process. - Proposed synchronization "protocol". - Define our way to synchronize the processes using the system semaphores. - Secondary process increments semaphore by 1. - The secondary process waits for the Semaphore to become 0, and then it is terminated. - Primary process waits for two secondary processes and decrements the semaphore about 2. - It must also ensure the semaphore value is not 0; otherwise, secondary processes will be terminated prematurely. - We need to use the atomic operations with the Semaphore.

+'''

 lec07/sem-primary.c lec07/sem-secondary.c

+'''